malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Engineer building a structure](pics/structs/engineer-building.png "An engineer building a structure")

 Construction will take some time, a bar indicates its progress.
-The bar disappear when the structure is complete, but reappears if it's damaged, to indicate its health level.
+The bar disappears when the structure is complete, but reappears if it's damaged, to indicate its health level.

 An engineer can also repair a damaged object, or continue its construction if it was not finished to build.
 To do so, the fastest way is selecting an engineer and right-clicking on the object.

 You can assign more engineers to build/repair an object if you want to accelerate the process; to do so, select other engineers and right-click on the object that the first engineer is already working on.

 If an engineer is building something and you give it a new order, it will interrupt the current assignment.
 But you can queue more jobs for an engineer by pressing the shift keyboard: queued jobs will be executed in order.
-Another useful shortcut is pressing Alt-I to find an idle engineer.
+Another useful shortcut is pressing Alt-I to automatically find an idle engineer.

 Finally, engineers can be produced like every other unit if you need more of them.
-Specifically they are produced by the vault or the training camp (see below).
+Specifically they are produced by the [vault](#vault-v) or the [training camp](#training-camp-c) (see below).

 Hint: be sure to always have at least one engineer alive, or to have factories able to produce them, or you will not be able to build new objects and replace destroyed ones.